-Essential limitations on the dynamics of \eqref{EQ: SuarezSchopfCompoundExp} follow from the fact that it belongs to the class of systems with monotone negative feedback studied by J.~Mallet-Paret and G.R.~Sell \cite{MalletParetSell1996}.
-In particular, dynamics of $\varphi$ satisfies the Poincar\'{e}-Bendixson trichotomy, i.e. the $\omega$-limit set of any point can be either a single equilibrium or a single periodic orbit or be a subset of equilibria along with complete orbits connecting them.
-Below, this trichotomy will be used to show that $\varphi$ is globally stable if certain frequency conditions are satisfied (see Proposition \ref{PROP: DelayCompoundGlobStabSuarezSchopf}).
+Essential limitations on the dynamics of \eqref{EQ: SuarezSchopfCompoundExp} follow from the fact that it belongs to the class of systems with monotone negative feedback studied in \cite{MalletParetSell1996}.
+In particular, the dynamics of $\varphi$ satisfies the Poincar\'{e}--Bendixson trichotomy, i.e., the $\omega$-limit set of any point can be either a single equilibrium, or a single periodic orbit, or be a subset of equilibria together with complete orbits connecting them.
+Below, this trichotomy will be used to show that $\varphi$ is globally stable if certain frequency conditions are satisfied, see Proposition \ref{PROP: DelayCompoundGlobStabSuarezSchopf}.

 It is clear that the set of equilibria for $\varphi$ is constituted by the zero equilibrium $\phi^{0}(\cdot) \equiv 0$ and the pair of symmetric ones $\phi^{\pm}(\cdot) \equiv \pm \sqrt{1-\alpha}$.
 For the considered parameters, standard local analysis shows that $\phi^{0}$ always has a one-dimensional unstable manifold.
 Moreover, for relatively small $\alpha$ and $\tau$, the symmetric equilibria $\phi^{\pm}$ are linearly stable.
-They loose their stability with a pair of complex-conjugate characteristic roots crossing the imaginary axis.
-These parameters correspond to the so-called neutral curve on the plane $(\tau,\alpha)$ (see Fig.~1 in \cite{AnikushinRom2023SS}) and the parameters below this curve correspond the region of linear stability.
+They lose their stability with a pair of complex-conjugate characteristic roots crossing the imaginary axis.
+These parameters correspond to the so-called neutral curve on the plane $(\tau,\alpha)$ (see Fig.~1 in \cite{AnikushinRom2023SS}), and the parameters below this curve correspond to the region of linear stability.

 Usually, the model \eqref{EQ: SuarezSchopfCompoundExp} is considered with parameters above the neutral curve, where it demonstrates stable periodic oscillations.
-However, in our work \cite{AnikushinRom2023SS}, we used analytical-numerical techniques to show that in the region of linear stability the presence of unstable periodic orbits, hidden periodic orbits and homoclinic ``figure eights'' is possible if the parameters are taken sufficiently close to the neutral curve.
-Since systems with such rich multistability may be sensitive to external disturbances and ENSO exhibits irregular behavior, these parameters seem to be more related to the phenomenon being modeled.
-In this direction, in \cite{AnikushinRom2023SS} it is demonstrated that the additive effect of a small periodic forcing can cause chaotic behavior in the model.
+However, in our work \cite{AnikushinRom2023SS}, we used analytical-numerical techniques to show that in the region of linear stability the presence of unstable periodic orbits, hidden periodic orbits, and homoclinic ``figure eights'' is possible if the parameters are taken sufficiently close to the neutral curve.
+Since systems with such rich multistability may be sensitive to external disturbances, and ENSO exhibits irregular behavior, these parameters seem to be more related to the modeled phenomenon.
+In this direction, we demonstrated that the additive effect of a small periodic forcing can cause chaotic behavior in the model.